ferv3455/ferv3455.github.io/_cpp_primer/ch4-expressions.md

 - When we overload an operator, the meaning of it - including the type of operands and the result - depends on how it is defined.
 However, **the number of operands and the precedence and associativity cannot be changed**.
 - Every expression in C++ is either an **rvalue** or an **lvalue**.
 When we use an object as an rvalue, we use the object's value.
 When we use an object as an lvalue, we use the object's identity (location in memory).
-  - **We can use an lvalue when an rvalue is required, but we cannot use an rvalue when an lvalue is required.**
+  - **We can use an lvalue when an rvalue is required, but we cannot use an rvalue when an lvalue is required.
+The only exception: an rvalue reference can only be bound to an rvalue (section 13.5).**
   - **`const` variables are still lvalues** - some operators (e.g. assignment) requires a non-`const` lvalue as the left-hand operand.
 - When we apply `decltype` to an expression, **the result is a reference type iff the expression yields an lvalue**.